 In the case of high quality illustrated children’s books, foreign publishers can apply for financial assistance to cover a proportion of the production costs.
 The amount granted is based on the direct production costs.
 The maximum sum that may be awarded is € 2,800.
 If the translator has been approved by the foundation, an additional translation subsidy of max 70% of the cost of translation can be granted.

 Flanders Literature awards grants to foreign language publishers for the translation of literary work written or illustrated by residents of Dutch-speaking Belgium.
-The work should originally have been published in Dutch by a Flemish or Dutch publishing house.
+The work should originally have been published in Dutch by a Flemish or Dutch publishing house or staged by a professional theatre company in Flanders or in the Netherlands.
 The purpose of these grants is to stimulate international publication or performance of work by Flemish authors, illustrators, playwrights and comic book authors.
-For illustrated books, the grant includes up to 15% of production costs.
+For illustrated books, the grant includes up to 25% of production costs.
+Flanders literature also offers financial assistance to cover up to 60% of the translator’s fee for publishers from economically strong countries and up to 80% of the translator’s fee for publishers from countries with a nominal GDP per capita lower than 60% of the EU average.

-Subsidies for translation and publication costs of Slovenian authors
+Grants for the translation and publication of works by Slovenian authors

 The Croatian Ministry of Culture provides translation grants for books of Croatian authors in order to promote their presentation abroad.
 Foreign publishers can apply to the Ministry’s Service for Books and Publishing for subsidy, which is intended to cover the translation cost (partly or in full).
 The production itself is not subsidized.
 The accent is on translation of Croatian (contemporary) fiction and literary non-fiction.